proyectosingenieriauninorte/NumericalMethods/README.md

 6. **Taylor Series**:
    - `/TaylorSeries.py`

 Each directory contains specific implementations of the mentioned methods.
-As you develop more implementations or add new methods, you can expand this structure to maintain a clear and organized repository.

 ## Use of the library